LGST-LAB/OpenVlasov6/README.md

 #### Building GetFEM from Windows installable on Anaconda

 This is the easiest option, especially for people on Windows machines.
 Go to [getfem.org/download.html](getfem.org/download.html) and find the Installer of the GetFEM 5.4 interface for 64bits Windows and Python 3.7 of Anaconda 3 (furnished by J.-F. Barthelemy), which can also be found at [download-mirror.savannah.gnu.org/releases/getfem/misc/getfem5.4win-amd64-py3.7.exe](download-mirror.savannah.gnu.org/releases/getfem/misc/getfem5.4win-amd64-py3.7.exe).
-Install Python 3.7 and Anaconda 3, and then download and run this installer to generate the nessesary package interface files.
+Install Python 3.7 and Anaconda 3, and then download and run this installer to generate the necessary package interface files.

 ### Installing OpenVlasov6